Compare School Options

 Career outlook

 In our data-driven world, the demand for professionals skilled in data analysis, interpretation, and decision-making has surged.
 An online master’s degree in data science equips individuals with the knowledge and expertise to navigate the vast sea of data, extract meaningful insights, and inform critical business decisions.
 Whether you are an IT professional wishing to specialize in data science or someone switching to this high-demand field, the career outlook is positive for graduates with an online master’s in data science.
-Job opportunities for computer and information research scientists, a category that includes data scientists, are projected to grow by 23 percent by 2032, which is much faster than the average for all occupations.

 Online Master’s in Data Science Degree Frequently Asked Questions